Jbaruz/web_fundamentals/README.md

 # Fundamentals web
 - Exam
 - Practices
 - Tasks

-* Everithing was done by Jbaruz
+* Everything was done by Jbaruz